dudyk/mesos-framework-boilerplate/README.md

 * `updated_task`: Is emitted when a task was updated.
 Contains an object with `taskId`, `executorId` and `state`.
 * `removed_task`: Is emitted when a task was removed.
 Contains the `taskId`.
 * `task_launched`: Is emitted when a task moves to the running state, to handle initialization.
 Contains the task structure.
+* `task_ended`: Is emitted when a task has ended, no matter the reason.
+Contains the task structure or a minimal task structure with a taskId and a runtimeInfo with agentId (when an unknown task is killed).

 #### Example